MykeHaunt/n.Tec-5---FRONT-END/README.md

 # n.Tec-5 Front-End: Technical Documentation

 This document provides a comprehensive, end‑to‑end technical specification and usage guide for the **n.Tec‑5 Front‑End** web application.
-It is structured to match the documentation style of the [2JZ‑GTE Predictive Monitoring System](https://github.com/MykeHaunt/2JZ-GTE-Predictive-Monitoring-System), with detailed information about architecture, build pipelines, deployment, and internal modules.

 ---